plonerma/growing-review/src/summaries/daiNeSTNeuralNetwork2018.md

 ---
 why: NAS
-when:
+when: "Growth phase, then prune phase with iterative retraining in each phase"
-where: Neurons which will exhibit large gradients
+where: Gradient-based selection
-how:
+how: Initialization based on gradient
 ---